• Skip to main content

 3/b.

-Székkapitány (Seat Captain) of South-Eastern Hungary and Debrecen Region
+Székkapitány (Seat Captain) of South-East Hungary and Debrecen Region

 Vitéz Nob.
 István Görgey de Görgő